Free Economy Shipping Orders $50+

 They are Healthy Dogs

-While there are some medical conditions you’ll need to watch out for with blue nose pit bulls, they are generally a very healthy dog.
-They are also very active which helps to prevent them from possibly becoming overweight.
+While there are some medical conditions you’ll need to watch out for with Blue Nose Pitbulls, they are generally very healthy dogs.

 They are Easy to Groom

-Unlike some dog breeds that often need to have extensive grooming done daily, pit bulls are very easy to groom.
-Thanks to their short hair, they don’t require a bath often.
-This makes them a perfect pet for those who don’t want to spend much time or money on grooming efforts.
+Unlike some dog breeds that often need to have extensive grooming done daily, Pitbulls are very easy to groom.
+Thanks to their short hair, they don’t require frequent baths.

 They are Intelligent

-Another great benefit about adding a blue nose pit bull to your family is that they are intelligent.
-They enjoy thinking and learning new things, which is often why they are very easy to train.
+A Blue Pit Bull can be a rather intelligent dog.
+They enjoy learning new things, which is often why they are very easy to train.
 They are also very determined and once they set their mind to doing something, they will try to finish it.

-However, their unique intelligence also has a slight side effect.
-In fact, some dogs might suffer from anxiety due to their emotions being so strong.
+Like other dogs, intelligent breeds can be more anxious.
 Thankfully, there are ways you can help to calm them, such as with the use of CBD oil.
-For the more finicky pup you can try Hemp Treats!
+For the more finicky pup, you can try Hemp Treats!

 Hemp Treats for dogs